-Each day we deal with a number of environmental issues that relate specifically to our industry.
+Each day we deal with environmental issues that relate specifically to our industry.
 The key areas of concern are:

 WATER POLLUTION

 As defined in The Water Resources Act 1991 covering controlled waters and all watercourses and water in underground strata.